Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Abstract

 \section{Abstract}

-Real-world federated systems seldom operate on static data: input distributions drift while privacy rules forbid raw-data sharing.
-We study this setting as Federated Domain-Incremental Learning (FDIL), where (i) clients are heterogeneous, (ii) tasks arrive sequentially with shifting domains, yet (iii) the label space remains fixed.
-Two theoretical pillars remain missing for FDIL under realistic deployment: a guarantee of backward knowledge transfer (BKT) and {a convergence rate that holds across the sequence of \textit{all} tasks} with \emph{partial participation}.
-We introduce \SPECIAL (Server-Proximal Efficient Continual Aggregation for Learning), a simple, memory-free FDIL algorithm that adds a single server-side ``anchor'' to vanilla FedAvg: in each round, the server nudges the uniformly sampled participated clients update toward the previous global model with a lightweight proximal term.
-This anchor curbs cumulative drift without replay buffers, synthetic data, or task-specific heads, keeping communication and model size unchanged.
-Our theory shows that \SPECIAL (i) \textit{preserves earlier tasks:} a BKT bound caps any increase in prior-task loss by a drift-controlled term that shrinks with more rounds, local epochs, and participating clients; and (ii) \textit{learns efficiently across all tasks:} the first communication-efficient non-convex convergence rate for FDIL with partial participation, $\mathcal{O}(\sqrt{E/\left(NT\right)})$, with $E$ local epochs, $T$ communication rounds, and $N$ participated clients per round, matching single-task FedAvg while explicitly separating optimization variance from inter-task drift.
-Experimental results further demonstrate the effectiveness of \SPECIAL.
+Real-world federated systems seldom operate on static data: input distributions drift while privacy rules forbid raw data sharing.
+We study Federated Domain-Incremental Learning (FDIL), where (i) clients are heterogeneous, (ii) tasks arrive sequentially with shifting domains, and (iii) the label space remains fixed.
+Two theoretical pillars remain missing for FDIL under partial participation: a guarantee of backward knowledge transfer (BKT) and a convergence rate that holds \emph{uniformly across the task sequence}.
+We introduce \SPECIAL (Server-Proximal Efficient Continual Aggregation for Learning), a simple, replay-free FDIL algorithm that adds a single server-side ``anchor'' to FedAvg: in each round, the server aggregates updates from a uniformly sampled subset of clients and then blends the result with the previous global model via a lightweight proximal step.
+This anchor curbs cumulative drift without replay buffers, synthetic data, or task-specific heads, leaving communication cost and model size unchanged.
+Our theory shows that \SPECIAL (i) \emph{preserves earlier tasks}: a BKT bound caps any increase in earlier-task loss by a drift-controlled term that shrinks with more rounds, local epochs, and participating clients; and (ii) \emph{achieves task-uniform, communication-efficient convergence} for non-convex FDIL with partial participation: $\mathcal{O}\!\big(\sqrt{E/(NT)}\big)$ in expected gradient norm, with $E$ local epochs, $T$ rounds, and $N$ participating clients, while explicitly separating optimization variance from inter-task drift.
+Experiments on standard FDIL benchmarks corroborate the theory.